Convention on the Elimination of All Forms of Discrimination Against Women: Reservations

 Many reservations have been entered against certain articles of the convention.
-There are also some reservations that are not specific to an article within the convention but rather a general reservation to all aspects of the Convention that would violate a stated principle.
-For example, Mauritania made a reservation stating it approved the Convention "in each and every one of its parts which are not contrary to Islamic Sharia."
-A number these reservations, especially those entered by Islamic states parties, are subject to much debate.
+There are also some reservations that are not specific to an article within the convention but rather a general reservation to all aspects of the convention that would violate a stated principle.
+For example, Mauritania made a reservation stating it approved the convention "in each and every one of its parts which are not contrary to Islamic Sharia."
+A number of these reservations, especially those entered by Islamic states parties, are subject to much debate.

-Article 28 of the Convention states that "a reservation incompatible with the object and purpose of the present Convention shall not be permitted."
+Article 28 of the convention states that "a reservation incompatible with the object and purpose of the present convention shall not be permitted."
 As a result, many states parties have entered objections to the reservations of other states parties.
 Specifically, many Nordic states parties were concerned that some of the reservations were "undermining the integrity of the text."
 Over the years, some states parties have withdrawn their reservations.

 As of May 2015, sixty-two states parties have entered reservations against some part of the convention.
 Twenty-four states parties have entered objections to at least one of these reservations.
 The most reserved article is Article 29, concerning dispute resolution and interpretation of the convention, with thirty-nine reservations.
-Because reservations to Article 29 are expressly allowed by the Convention itself, these reservations were not very controversial.
+Because reservations to Article 29 are expressly allowed by the convention itself, these reservations were not very controversial.
 Article 16, concerning the equality of women in marriage and family life is subject to twenty-three reservations.
 The committee, in General Recommendation No. 28, specifically stated that reservations to Article 2, concerning general non-discrimination, are impermissible.
 However, Article 2 has seventeen reservations.

 Committee on the Elimination of Discrimination Against Women

-The Committee on the Elimination of Discrimination Against Women, usually abbreviated as 'CEDAW Committee', is the United Nations (UN) treaty body that oversees the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).
-The formation of this committee was outlined in Article 17 of the CEDAW, which also established the rules, purpose, and operating procedures of the committee.
-Throughout its years of operation the committee has held multiple sessions to ensure the rules outlined in the CEDAW are being followed.
-Over time the practices of the committee have evolved due to an increased focus on women's rights issues.
+The Committee on the Elimination of Discrimination Against Women, or CEDAW Committee, was established in 1982 and is a body of 23 independent experts on women's rights from around the world.
+The officers of the Committee consist of a chairperson, three vice-chairpersons, and one Rapporteur.
+These officers serve a two-year term and are eligible for re-election afterward.
+Nonetheless, all members serve in their personal capacities and are not representatives of State parties.
+The formation of this committee is outlined in Article 17 of CEDAW, which also established the rules, purpose, and operating procedures.
+The committee's responsibilities include overseeing the progress for women in countries that have ratified CEDAW by reviewing national reports submitted every four years and making recommendations on issues affecting women that State parties should investigate.
+Over time, the practices of the Committee have evolved due to an increased focus on women's rights issues.